aseveritt/scFootprintBenchmark/README.md

 |
 |
 └─── 04_scripts/
-│   │   scBAMpler_wrapper.ipynb               : Script generates the SGE-qsub scripts for scBAMpler and join summary statistics into one file.
+│   │   scBAMpler_wrapper.ipynb               : Script generates the SGE-qsub scripts for scBAMpler and joins summary statistics into one file.
 |
 |
 └─── 04_downsampling/
+|   │    **NOTE** The BAM/Fragment files are no longer stored, but the read-QNAMES & the seed values are -- both of which allow for identical recreation using scBAMpler
+|   │
 │   │   sampling_stats.csv                    : seed values used in downsampling -- **allows for identical recreation of dataset using scBAMpler**
 │   │
 │   └─── 00_celldicts/                        : Location where all scBAMpler cell line dictionaries are stored.
 │   └─── 00_cellsim/                          : Location input files for the scBAMpler cell-similarity extension are stored.
 │   └─── 01_original/                         : Full-depth BAM/Fragment files for 5 cell lines of interest -- available upon request
 │   └─── 02_cells/                            : Location where all cell-downsampled files are stored.
-│   │   |                                       **Note**, the BAM and fragment files are no longer stored.
-│   │   |
-│   │   |    *_qnames.txt                     : read-QNAMES which allow for regeneration of BAMs/Fragments using scBAMpler
-│   │   |                                       not included due to size (~50Gb) -- available upon request
+│   │   |    *_qnames.txt                     : read-QNAMES; not included due to size (~50Gb) -- available upon request
-│   │   |
 │   │   |    cells_sampling_stats.csv         : info about cell-downsampling dataset
 │   │   |    HEPG2_c5000.sh                   : example input SGE bash command to create triplicates
 │   │   |    HEPG2_c5000.sh.o802527           : example output of SGE job